 Photo: Lea Bender (right) and Rachel Bowditch (left).
 Transfix in Central Park, 2002.
 Photo by Bill Durgin.

-Rachel Bowditch (PhD/Full Professor at ASU): As a founding artistic director of Vessel, Bowditch has been creating original devised, site-specific work for over twenty five years.
-As a full professor, she holds the position as the Director of Graduate Studies in the School of Music, Dance, and Theatre in the Herberger Institute for Design and the Arts at Arizona State University overseeing 8 graduate programs: MFA in Theatre for Youth, MFA in Dance, MFA in Directing, MFA in Performance, MFA in Dramatic Writing, and MFA in Interdisciplinary Digital Media as well as the PhD in Theatre for Youth and PhD in Theatre and Performance of the Americas.
-She also directs the MFA in Performance program that focuses on devising, actor-creator methodologies, and new work development.
+Rachel Bowditch (PhD/Full Professor at Arizona State University): Rachel has been creating original devised, site-specific work for over twenty five years.
+From 2018-2022, she held the position as the Director of Graduate Studies in the School of Music, Dance, and Theatre in the Herberger Institute for Design and the Arts at Arizona State University overseeing 8 graduate programs: MFA in Theatre for Youth, MFA in Dance, MFA in Directing, MFA in Performance, MFA in Dramatic Writing, and MFA in Interdisciplinary Digital Media as well as the PhD in Theatre for Youth and PhD in Theatre and Performance of the Americas.
+From 2014-2022, she directed the MFA in Performance program that focuses on devising, actor-creator methodologies, and new work development.

 She spent the first 18 years of her life growing up internationally--Rome, Italy; Addis Ababa, Ethiopia; Jakarta, Indonesia, Singapore, Tel Aviv, Israel, London, and Paris.
 She fundamentally believes theatre is a transformative art that has deep healing potential.
 She is a visual artist whose canvas is the street and the stage--painting visual, visceral poetic portraits through bodies, light, sound, media, and costumes.

 She received her BA in Theatre (Directing) from Skidmore College, a certificate of completion from Ecole de Jacques Lecoq International School of Physical Theatre in Paris, France, and her MA and PhD in Performance Studies from New York University.